 What are Benzodiazepines?

-Benzodiazepines, or benzo’s, are widely prescribed for various conditions, particularly insomnia, anxiety disorder, panic disorder, and even alcohol withdrawal.
-According to the National Center for Biotechnology Information (NCBI) [1], Benzodiazepines act on specific receptors in the brain, called gamma-aminobutyric acid-A (GABA-A) receptors.
+Benzodiazepines, or benzos, are widely prescribed for various conditions, particularly insomnia, anxiety disorder, panic disorder, and even alcohol withdrawal.
+According to the National Center for Biotechnology Information (NCBI) [1], Benzodiazepines act on specific receptors in the brain called gamma-aminobutyric acid-A (GABA-A) receptors.
 Benzodiazepines attach to these receptors and make the nerves in the brain less sensitive to stimulation, which has a calming effect.
 Benzodiazepines slow down the central nervous system and may cause sleepiness and a relaxed mood.

-Benzo addiction is more common than you may think; it is available for sale on the street.
-Taking too much of this drug, mainly the benzodiazepines list below, can be dangerous, and mixing it with alcohol or other substances can be fatal.
+Nonetheless, Benzo addiction is more common than you may realize.
+The drugs are available for sale on the street.
+Taking too much of these drugs, see the benzodiazepines list below, can be dangerous, and mixing it with alcohol or other substances can be fatal.
 Left untreated, abusing these drugs can negatively impact your relationships, career, and physical and emotional health.
-If you or your loved one is struggling with benzodiazepines abuse or addiction, you should consider that they are very addictive.
-Also, dependence can develop in as little as a month of use.
-Therefore, benzodiazepine detox is recommended.
+Dependence can develop in as little as a month of use.

-Benzodiazepines are widely prescribed.
-Five of these drugs, as mentioned on the benzodiazepines list below — alprazolam (Xanax), clonazepam (Klonopin), diazepam (Valium), temazepam (Restoril), and lorazepam (Ativan)— are listed among the top 100 most commonly prescribed medications, which also makes them the most widely abused prescription drugs.
-The benzodiazepines list mentioned is available in prescription pills, syrup, and injectable preparation.
-It is taken orally, crushed, and snorted.
-Street names include Benzos, Downers, Nerve Pills, Tranks.
-Benzodiazepines are controlled in Schedule IV of the Controlled Substances Act [2].
+The benzodiazepines list drugs are among the top 100 most commonly prescribed medications, which also makes them among the most widely abused prescription drugs.
+The benzodiazepines list drugs are available in prescription pills, syrup, and injectable preparations.
+When misused, benzos can be taken orally, crushed, and snorted.

 Get Your Life Back